 - The derivative is used to determine slopes and rates of change in calculus; the differential is used to solve differential equations and express the relationship between variables in physics and engineering.

 The difference between a differential and a derivative is in terms of the function each performs and the values each represents.
-Differentials represent the smallest of differences in quantities that are variable like the area of a body.
-It enables the calculation of the relationship between the independent and dependent variables in the equation.
+Differentials represent the smallest of differences in variable quantities, like the area of a body.
+It enables calculating the relationship between the independent and dependent variables in the equation.

 Comparison Table